binoyjayan/p2sh/README.md

 🦀 🦀 🦀 Interpreter for the p2sh programming language 🦀 🦀 🦀

+The project served as a way for me to learn Rust, so many parts of the code may not be idiomatic.

 ## Dependencies

 The p2sh interpreter is compiled using a Rust compiler v1.65.0.
 Any version later than that should work.
 Please visit the Rust website for installation.

 ## Build and test